The following tips will save time & effort when designing your signs.

 Scroll around and proof for resolution and fine detail.

 Pan around and ensure the resolution is adequate for the viewing distance.
 You may step away from your computer to judge if the pixalation is acceptable.
-Make sure all elements are present and appear as you expect them to.

 Reduce your view to check larger items, and "view fit to page" to ensure that all elements are present and appear as you expect them to.
-Remember to include white space or use a full bleed image for hemming banners.

 If you are not happy with the results you are welcome to contact us to discuss any issues you may be having.